RMT120430/RMTStation_OutOfCycle/README.md

 ### Playback Behavior
 - Automatically switches to the next video **1.5 seconds before** the current one ends
   (Reducing this time is not recommended due to loading delays)
-- When revisiting the same playlist, press **NEXT** to continue the previous shuffle cycle
+- When revisiting the same playlist, press **NEXT/PREV** to continue the previous shuffle cycle
 - To return to single-track repeat, press **STOP** to terminate the shuffle script

 ---